armandomacri/Partially-Provided-k-Medoids/README.md

 ##TODO

 * basic implementation of the PAM algorithm [DONE]
-* implementation of the modified version of k-medoids
+* implementation of the modified version of k-medoids [DONE]
 * use of modified k-medoids within NSGA-II